AsemAlhaidary/hexo-generator-readtime/README.md

       charPerMin: 1500
       wordsPerMin: 300
       fuzzyTime:
+        pattern: %(approx)s %(count)d%(time_period)s
+        approx: appx
         time_period:
           second: sec
           minute: min
 ```

 📝 When `defaultTime` is set to "`auto`," it will calculate the fuzzy time based on the least "count" time for `fuzzyTime.time_period`.
 Example: 590sec becomes "about 6 minutes".
+If you define `defaultTime` as "seconds", "minutes", etc., the time returned is more precise whereas "auto" will provide a very rough estimation.

 ## List of supported languages